- Provost's Office

 CAP Course Review Guidelines

 The CAP Committee (CAPC) has developed CAP Course Review Guidelines as a summary of the CAP components created by the CAP Senate document (visit CAP 101 to access this document).
-These guidelines are a reference tool for the CAPC and may be used as part of the CAPC review process for the approval of CAP courses.
-We are sharing this resource as a tool for those faculty developing CAP courses.
+These guidelines are reference tools for the CAPC and are used as part of the CAPC review process for the approval of CAP courses.
+We are sharing these resources as tools for those faculty developing CAP courses.

-Please note that this resource is an evolving, working document and will be updated from time to time so be sure to check for the latest revision before using it to evaluate your developing CAP courses.
+Please note that these resources are evolving, working documents and will be updated from time to time; be sure to check for the latest version before using them to evaluate your developing CAP courses.